mihaipuscas/unsupervised-tube-extraction/README.md

 ### Introduction
 Algorithm used for unsupervised action tube extraction from videos.
+The method is described [here](http://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Puscas_Unsupervised_Tube_Extraction_ICCV_2015_paper.pdf).

 This repository contains a Matlab implementation of the code, and has been tested on Linux, using Matlab R2015a.

+### Citing

+If you find this unsupervised tube extraction algorithm useful in your research, please consider citing:

+    @inproceedings{marian2015unsupervised,
+       title={Unsupervised Tube Extraction Using Transductive Learning and Dense Trajectories}, author={Marian Puscas, Mihai and Sangineto, Enver and Culibrk, Dubravko and Sebe, Nicu}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={1653--1661},
+       year={2015}
+    }

 ### License